Increase your range.

 There are a couple of approaches to extending your wireless network for your laptop or other wireless devices.
 Depending on the characteristics of your home, adding one or more wireless access points may well be the best approach.
 It’s something I’ve done myself.

-On the other hand, it’s not appropriate for all situations, so I’ll look at a couple of common alternatives as well, which I’ve also used in different situations.
+On the other hand, it’s not appropriate for all situations.
+I’ll look at a couple of common alternatives that I’ve used in different situations.

 Become a Patron of Ask Leo! and go ad-free!